Desire (Bob Dylan album): Recording sessions

 As early as mid-July, the concept of the Rolling Thunder Revue was beginning to solidify.
 According to Don DeVito, a representative for Columbia Records, the possibility of forming a band and touring the United States playing unannounced concerts was already being discussed at this point.

 Meanwhile, Dylan's songwriting partnership with Jacques Levy continued to grow.
 Jacques Levy was then best known for "Chestnut Mare", a collaboration with Roger McGuinn that ultimately became one of The Byrds' last hits.
 Dylan had met Levy the previous spring, but they became reacquainted at The Other End.

-One night, Dylan met Levy at his loft and showed him an early draft of "Isis."
+One night, Dylan met Levy at his loft and showed him an early draft of "Isis".
 According to Levy, "Isis" began life as a "slow dirge", unlike anything he had ever heard before, which he felt gave the appearance of setting the listener up "for a long story".
 When Dylan first played this embryonic version for him, the two of them started working together.
-According to Levy, it was an enjoyable song-writing partnership, with Levy writing words and Dylan contributing ideas.
+According to Levy, it was an enjoyable songwriting partnership, with Levy writing words and Dylan contributing ideas.
 The session lasted until the early hours of the morning, after which Dylan and Levy traveled to The Other End.
 Dylan read the lyrics to the gathered crowd, to favorable reactions.
 The partnership went on to pen "Hurricane" and other tracks later featured on Desire.

-Dylan finally held a recording session on July 14, recording two songs co-written with Levy: "Joey," an epic ballad about gangster Joey Gallo, and "Rita Mae," a short song about lesbian writer Rita Mae Brown.
+Dylan finally held a recording session on July 14, recording two songs co-written with Levy: "Joey", an epic ballad about gangster Joey Gallo, and "Rita Mae", a short song about lesbian writer Rita Mae Brown.
 At this time, the Rolling Thunder Revue had not yet formed.
 The participating musicians instead consisted of the Dave Mason Band, Scarlet Rivera (the only future member of the Rolling Thunder Revue to participate in this session), and a number of other session players.
 Disappointed with the results, the session merely encouraged Dylan to form his own working band for his upcoming album.

 Following the session, Dylan and Levy isolated themselves in the Hamptons to work on their songs.
 According to Levy, they finished off a total of fourteen songs over a three-week period.
 In total, an entire album's worth of songs was written in less than four weeks of collaboration with Levy.

 Two weeks after the first, failed session, Dylan returned to Studio E on July 28 with approximately 21 musicians at his disposal.
 By most accounts, the recording process was very haphazard.
 Dylan was determined to record the songs live, while producer Don DeVito's inexperience led him to 'stack' instruments on the multitrack tapes, making it virtually impossible to properly remix any of the songs or to overdub any off-key accompaniments.